 Seismic Processing and Interpretation

 Interpretation of Structural Settings

-The course has a modular structure, whereby students take sixteen course units at the rate of four per year.
-Some course units are compulsory while others are elective, thereby offering flexibility and choice.
+This course has a modular structure, whereby students take sixteen course units at the rate of four per year.
+Some modules are compulsory while others are optional, thereby offering flexibility and choice.

-Assessment is by a mixture of coursework and end-of-year examination in varying proportions, depending on the course units you choose to take.
+Assessment is by a mixture of coursework and end-of-year examination in varying proportions, depending on the modules you choose to take.

 The first year is foundational and marks do not count towards your final degree.
 The second year, year abroad and final year marks do count, with more importance being given to the final year marks in order to reward progress and achievement.

 Proportions of study time will vary depending on modules taken, but typically: